dotnet/AspNetCore.Docs/aspnet/web-forms/videos/visual-studio-2010/visual-studio-2010-quick-hit-code-optimized-profile.md

 ====================
 by [Joe Stagner](https://github.com/JoeStagner)

-In this video you will learn how to use the &quot;Web Development (Code Optimized)&quot; profile option in Visual Studio 2010 that hides the designer tab and focuses on a source-only editing experience .
+In this video you will learn how to use the &quot;Web Development (Code Optimized)&quot; profile option in Visual Studio 2010 that hides the designer tab and focuses on a source-only editing experience.

 [&#9654; Watch video (3 minutes)](https://channel9.msdn.com/Blogs/ASP-NET-Site-Videos/visual-studio-2010-quick-hit-code-optimized-profile)